exercism/terraform/README.md

 }
 ```

-Create a terraform IAM user.
+- Create a terraform IAM user.
-Give them PowerUser privileges and the above policies.
+- Give them PowerUser privileges and the above policies.
+- Set programatic access and save the keys for later.

+### Create a deploy user

+- Create an IAM user called `github-deploy`
+- Give them no permissions (these will be set by terraform)
-Set programatic access and save the keys for later.
+- Set programatic access and save the keys for later.

 ## Setup